 Just days after the FDA’s latest rejection, Johnson & Johnson and Bayer are trying their hand at getting Xarelto approved for wider use in another way: for patients with chronic heart failure and significant coronary artery disease.
 The pharmaceutical companies are determined to expand Xarelto’s approved uses in order to reach $2.5 billion in annual sales.

 Do you think that this is a legitimate way for pharmaceutical companies to approach their products?
 While these drugs are invaluable for those who need them, it seems that Bayer and Johnson & Johnson are throwing everything they can think of at the wall, hoping that something will stick and drive up their sales numbers.
-With the risks of uncontrollable bleeding as high as they are with this new generation of anti-coagulants, more uses and more patients means more drug injuries.
+With the risks of uncontrollable bleeding as high as they are with this new generation of anticoagulants, more uses and more patients mean more drug injuries.

 If you or a loved one have been injured by Xarelto, Pradaxa, or any other drug, contact a dangerous drug attorney at Kirkendall Dwyer LLP.
-We have a great deal of experience in these cases, and can help you get the compensation you deserve.
+We have a great deal of experience in these cases and can help you get the compensation you deserve.
 Contact us today for a free case review.